 Make no mistake.
 Consumer switching threatens every company.
-But it also has the potential for HUGE gains—If companies can build rich customer experiences.
+But it also has the potential for HUGE gains—If companies can go that extra mile to keep customer happy.

 That’s the challenge.
 But many companies are doing it.
 Below are five of the top ways your competitors are siphoning off your customers:

 Provide Tailored Customer Experiences

 Don’t just assure customers that you understand them.
 Prove it.
 Provide tailored experiences by customizing channel and interaction preferences.
 Use predictive analytics to help customize and personalize.

 Digital gives you ways to create rich customer experiences.
 Use it to bring “the intimacy of the corner store” to customers.
 Then provide more convenient ways for them to access tailored services that really matter to customers.